 The next few years will also be tough.
-The grant we receive from Government from national taxation is being phased out and increasingly our services will have to be funded solely from council tax, business rates and fees.
-We are confident we can deliver some further savings by continuing to find efficiencies, by thinking differently about how we design and deliver services, by working better and more closely in partnership and by intervening earlier to help people stay healthy and safe.
+The grant we receive from Government from national taxation may be phased out and increasingly our services may be funded solely from council tax, business rates and fees.
+We are confident we can deliver some further savings by continuing to find efficiencies, by thinking differently about how we design and deliver services, by working better and more closely in partnership and by intervening earlier.
 However, we will have to continue to judge the right balance between funding services and the level of the council tax you have to pay.